nowtechnologies/open_ozone_chamber/README.md

 ![](doc/generator.png)

+For ultraviolet radiation based ozone production: *( this method is less efficient )*

+* Powerful light emitter with a spectral peak of 185 nm.
+* A fan or blower that moves the air.

 ### [Sterilization chamber](doc/steril_chamber.md)

 * The chamber has to be somewhat airtight as the ozone is harmful to humans as well.